-Besides MultiMed Engineers, the Project Consortium includes Politecnico di Milano (IT, coordinator), Universidad de la Iglesia de Deusto (ES), GeoMobile GmbH (DE), Comune di Lecce (IT), Universidad Politecnica de Madrid (ES), Consorcio Regional de Transportes de Madrid (ES), DAEM S.A.
+In addition to MultiMed Engineers, the Project Consortium includes Politecnico di Milano (IT, coordinator), Universidad de la Iglesia de Deusto (ES), GeoMobile GmbH (DE), Comune di Lecce (IT), Universidad Politecnica de Madrid (ES), Consorcio Regional de Transportes de Madrid (ES), DAEM S.A.
 (EL), Università di Pavia (IT), Athens Technological Centre S.A.
 (EL), Centre National de la Recherche Scientifique – IPAL lab (FR), BELIT d.o.o.
-(RS), Università del Salento (IT), University College London – Centre for Behaviour Change (UK), Birmingham City Council (UK), and Future Cities Lab ltd. (UK).
+(RS), Università del Salento (IT), University College London – Centre for Behaviour Change (UK) and Birmingham City Council (UK).

-Testbeds will be located in the cities of Athens, Birmingham, Lecce, Madrid, Montpellier, and Singapore.
+Testbeds have been located in the cities of Athens, Birmingham, Lecce, Madrid, Montpellier, and Singapore.

-MultiMed Engineers will coordinate the activities of WP2 (Requirements of the risk detection system), will participate in the Innovation management and Quality management activities and will support the implementation of the Lecce testbed.
+MultiMed Engineers coordinated the activities of WP2 (Requirements of the risk detection system), participated in the Innovation management and Quality management activities and supported the implementation of the Project’s testbeds.

 Project web site: www.city4ageproject.eu

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 689731